MicrosoftDocs/powerbi-docs/articles/report-server/install-report-server.md

 ## Install Reporting Services Standalone

-Installing SQL Server Reporting Services 2017 is straight forward.
+Installing Power BI Report Server is straight forward.
 There are only a few steps to install the files.

 > [AZURE.NOTE] You do not need a SQL Server Database Engine server available at the time of install.
 You will need one to configure Reporting Services after install.